-Our Audit Committee has appointed Withum as the independent registered public accounting firm of the Company to audit our financial statements for the fiscal year ending December 31, 2020, and our Board requests stockholder ratification of such selection.
-Withum has served as our independent accountants since 2017 and has advised us that neither Withum nor any of its members has, or has had in the past three years, any financial interest in the Company or any relation to the Company other than as auditors and accountants.
+Our Audit Committee has appointed WithumSmith+Brown, PC ("Withum") as the independent registered public accounting firm of the Company to audit our financial statements for the fiscal year ending December 31, 2021, and our Board requests stockholder ratification of such selection.
+Withum has served as our independent accountant since 2017 and has advised us that neither Withum nor any of its members has, or has had in the past three years, any financial interest in the Company or any relation to the Company other than as auditors and accountants.

-Representatives of Withum are expected to be present on the live webcast of the Annual Meeting, will be given the opportunity to make a statement if they so desire and are expected to be available to respond to appropriate questions.
+Representatives of Withum are expected to be present on the live webcast of the 2021 Annual Meeting and will be given the opportunity to make a statement if they so desire and respond to appropriate questions.